Joel Steinberg

-Joel Barnet Steinberg (born May 25, 1941) is a disbarred New York City criminal defense attorney who attracted international media attention when he was accused of rape and murder and was convicted of manslaughter, in the November 1, 1987, beating and subsequent death of a six-year-old girl, Elizabeth ("Lisa"), whom he and his live-in partner Hedda Nussbaum had illegally adopted.
+Joel Barnet Steinberg (born May 25, 1941) is a disbarred New York City criminal defense attorney who attracted international media attention when he was accused of rape and murder, and was convicted of manslaughter, in November 1, 1987, for the beating and subsequent death of a six-year-old girl, Elizabeth ("Lisa") Launders, who he and his live-in partner, Hedda Nussbaum, had illegally adopted.

 Early life

-Joel Steinberg was raised in the Bronx and Yonkers, New York.
-After graduating from Fordham University in 1962, he attended New York University Law School, but was dropped in 1964 and joined the U.S. Air Force in the following year.
-Following his military career, he returned to law school and was admitted to the bar in New York.
+Joel Steinberg was raised in the Bronx and Yonkers, New York in a Jewish family.
+After graduating from Fordham University in 1962, he attended New York University Law School but was dropped in 1964, and joined the U.S. Air Force in the following year.
+Following his military career, he returned to law school, and was admitted to the bar in New York.
 Due to the ongoing Vietnam War, lawyers whose studies were interrupted by conscription were exempted from the bar exam requirement, if they met certain requirements.

 Background

-Steinberg shared a Greenwich Village, Manhattan apartment at 14 West 10th St. with Lisa, Mitchell (a younger child also illegally adopted), and his live-in partner Hedda Nussbaum.
-Steinberg had reportedly been hired by a single mother named Michele Launders to locate a suitable adoptive family for Lisa, but he instead took the child home and raised her with Nussbaum.
-He never filed formal adoption papers and the child was not legally adopted.
+Steinberg shared a Greenwich Village, Manhattan apartment at 14 West 10th St with his live-in partner, Hedda Nussbaum.
+Steinberg worked as a lawyer, specialising in arranging adoptions.

+The couple also raised two illegally adopted children, 6-year-old Lisa and 16-month-old Mitchell.
+Steinberg had been hired by a single mother named Michele Launders to locate a suitable adoptive family for Lisa.
+Launders paid Steinberg $500, requesting Lisa be placed in a Roman Catholic family.
+Steinberg reportedly found a family, but the adoption fell through when they refused to pay $50,000 for the baby.
+Steinberg decided to bring Lisa to live with them, but never filed formal adoption papers, and the child was not legally adopted.

+Mitchell had also been illegally adopted, with the child being recommended to them by Dr. Peter Sarosi, who had previously treated Nussbaum for infertility.
+Nicole Smigiel, the boy's birth mother, was 16 years old at the time.
+She allowed the doctor and an attorney to handle the adoption.
+However, papers were never filed, and no payments were made, causing the adoption of Mitchell to be ruled illegal.

+The relationship between Steinberg and Nussbaum was fraught, with neighbors regularly phoning police during their 13-year relationship to report that Steinberg beat Nussbaum.
+Her screams often echoed through the air shafts of the building, and friends begged Nussbaum to leave Steinberg.
+On previous visits, police found Nussbaum hiding in a closet, and refusing to come out.
+Neighbors also reported suspected child abuse, and investigators twice visited the apartment, but found nothing wrong.
+Nussbaum suffered multiple broken bones over the last 10 years of her relationship with Steinberg, with the heaviest attacks occurring in the last five years the couple was together.
+Her nose had been broken several times, and she had cauliflower ears as a result of the beatings.

-Death of Lisa Steinberg
+Murder of Lisa Steinberg

-Steinberg was under the influence of crack cocaine when he hit Lisa on the head on November 1, 1987.
-After the attack, he left the apartment to party with friends; Nussbaum eventually dialed 9-1-1.
-After police arrived at the scene, Lisa was transported from the apartment to Saint Vincent's Hospital.
-The child remained in the hospital for three days and died after being removed from life support.
-In addition to Joel's deadly assault of Lisa, Mitchell and Nussbaum both showed signs of physical abuse at the hands of Steinberg, and Nussbaum's battered, unkempt appearance did much to fuel the media frenzy that accompanied the story of Lisa's death.